docQodly/docs/docs/studio/pageLoaders/components/matrix.md

 ### Server-Side Interaction

 You can associate functions with embedded components in the **Matrix** component using `$This`.
-This capability enables the execution of functions from the entity class of the datasource that is providing data and being iterated upon in response to event triggers, such as button clicks.
+This capability enables the execution of functions from the entity class of the qodlysource that is providing data and being iterated upon in response to event triggers, such as button clicks.

 To implement this functionality, follow these steps: